vlakhani28/vps-new/README.md

 ### Installation
 - Create an account on Heroku
 - Click on Deployment Button
-- Give a name to your application
+- Give a name to your application and click on "Deploy App"
 - Sit Back!
 Relax for 15-20 mins while it sets up
+- Go to app_name.herokuapp.com
+- Click on "Connect" in top right corner
 - BOOM!!
 Your Free VPS is ready to go!

 ### Limitation(s)
 - Your work does not get saved, so save it on cloud like GDrive
 - GOLang is pre downloaded and extracted, the path is not set You have to run the following command: export PATH=$PATH:/usr/local/go/bin
+- Add telegram notifications
+-

 ### To-Do(s)
 - Find a working solution for Go so that it gets pre-installed
 - Add Mounting/Unmounting of GDrive
 - Add more tools (Twitter DM me if you want any tools to be added https://twitter.com/vlakhani28)

-The orignal code is  megatron0000/heroku-vnc, I just modified it a bit to make this set up as Bug Bounty Hunting.
+##### Note: The orignal code is  megatron0000/heroku-vnc, I just modified it a bit to make this set up for Bug Bounty Hunting.